nancyirisarri/coursera-data-cleaning/README.md

 The dataset includes the following additional files:
 ====================================================
-- 'merged.csv': Extracted measurements on the mean and standard deviation for each of the features.
-10299 rows X 81 columns.

-- 'averaged.csv': The mean of the extracted measurements calculated using the mean() function in R. 79 rows X 36 columns.
+- 'averaged.txt': The mean of the extracted measurements calculated using the mean() function in R. 79 rows X 36 columns.

 Information below is copied in full from the original README of the dataset
 ===========================================================================